@Stateless

 If the interceptor class intercepts lifecycle callbacks, it can only

-declare interceptor binding types with Target(TYPE)
+declare interceptor binding types with Target(TYPE), or in the case of

-lifecycle callbacks, Target(CONSTRUCTOR)
+@AroundConstruct lifecycle callbacks, Target(CONSTRUCTOR).

 Add the interceptor binding type annotation to the target component’s